 ‘Haven’t checked, but I doubt it.
 It is the same as the others.
 Sealed with Sellotape…So there won’t be any saliva DNA,’ Spence said.

 Spence slid into the visitor’s chair opposite Jack, exhaling as he reclined back.
 ‘I did.
 It was on my desk with all the other mail…’ Spence said.
-‘When I opened the envelope and saw the lemon yellow paper inside, I gotta tell ya Jack, my fucking heart sank.
+‘When I opened the envelope and saw the lemon yellow paper inside, I gotta tell ya Jack, my heart sank.
 I used the tweezers to remove it from the envelope and placed it straight into the evidence bag.’

 Jack studied the envelope.
-‘The envelope postage franking is the same as the others…’ he said.
+‘The envelope postage franking is the same as the others…’ he noted.
 ‘Dated two days ago.
 Sent via Central Post Office.’
 Jack's eyes lifted to Spence.
 ‘What time do we get the mail here?’

 ‘Usually around 3 to 3.30.’